roie9876/ignite25-LAB511-build-agentic-knowledge-bases-next-level-rag-with-azure-ai-search/lab/instructions/overview.md

 In this hands-on lab, you'll build a knowledge base using agentic retrieval in Azure AI Search.
 Unlike traditional search or basic RAG systems that simply return documents, an agentic knowledge base plans how and where to search, chooses the most relevant knowledge sources, and synthesizes grounded, citation-backed responses tailored to the user's intent.

-Through 8 progressive exercises, you'll explore multiple retrieval patterns across different data sources (search indexes, SharePoint, web, blob storage), experiment with answer synthesis strategies, and optimize performance by adjusting reasoning effort levels.
+Through 9 progressive exercises, you'll explore multiple retrieval patterns across different data sources (search indexes, SharePoint, web, blob storage), experiment with answer synthesis strategies, and optimize performance by adjusting reasoning effort levels.
+Parts 3 and 3B both use SharePoint: Part 3 shows the remote (live-permission) pattern, and Part 3B shows the indexed (high-performance, citation-rich) pattern—run Part 3B immediately after Part 3.

 ## Getting Started